khanlou/Meridian/Documentation/11 - Routing.md

 Every Responder needs to have `.on` called on it with a `RouteMatcher`.
 Mostly, you won't need to define custom `RouteMatcher` instances, but the ability is there if necessary.

 Routes can be represented as a string literal, which is the easiest way to define a route.
-Leading and trailing slashes are normalized, these are all the same:
+Leading and trailing slashes are normalized, so these are all the same:

     /route/
     /route